How we worked/Te āhua o tā mātou mahi

 DESIGNING AND TRIALLING SOLUTIONS

-We're designing and trialling solutions to improve freshwater ecosystems and accelerate sustainable farming in five regions around New Zealand.
-We're identifying what things need to be done, where they're most effective, and how to do them.
-We know land and water characteristics can vary from one farm to another and within regions, so solutions have to be designed and tailored to their unique location.
-Sometimes things won’t work, but that will also help us learn.
+We designed and trialled solutions to improve freshwater ecosystems and accelerate sustainable farming in five regions around Aotearoa New Zealand.
+We identified what things need to be done, where they would be most effective, and how to do them.
+Land and water characteristics can vary from one farm to another and within regions, so solutions need to be designed and tailored to their unique location.
+Sometimes things didn't work, but that also helped us learn.

 We have this network of trust with the community, with the science community, and with our farmers, to take a risk, to do something different.